2 killed in fiery crash in Thousand Oaks

 THOUSAND OAKS, Calif.
 (KABC) -- Two people were killed early Sunday morning after a fiery car crash in Thousand Oaks.

-The force of the crash caused the car to rip in half and catch on fire.
+The force of the crash caused the car to rip in half and was found by Ventura County sheriff's deputies engulfed in flames.

+Both occupants were pronounced dead at the scene by the Ventura County Fire Department.

+The identity of the occupants is pending notification of next of kin by the Ventura County Medical Examiner's Office.

 The cause of the crash is under investigation.